hmc-room-draw/room-draw/README.md

 2. You will be directed to admin home page.
 3. On the homepage, you can create a room draw period.
 A room draw period must exist at the current moment for students to pull rooms.
 4. Upload a roster of students in [this format.](https://github.com/hmc-room-draw/room-draw/files/1541002/sampleroomdrawdata.csv.zip)
+5. Download CSV files of students' final placements and a list of who did not participate by clicking the download buttons on the admin home page.
-5. Navigate the site using the menu bar at the top of the page.
+6. Navigate the site using the menu bar at the top of the page.
-6. Create or edit individual students from the Student pages.
+7. Create or edit individual students from the Student pages.
-7. To create Pulls for students, either click on the Pulls page in the navigation bar or on the Map page in the navigation bar.
+8. To create Pulls for students, either click on the Pulls page in the navigation bar or on the Map page in the navigation bar.
 To create a Pull from the map, click a room and click "Create Pull."
-8. To mark a room un-pullable, click on it on the Map and click "Mark Room Unpullable."
+9. To mark a room un-pullable, click on it on the Map and click "Mark Room Unpullable."
-9. To send a reminder email for students, click the "Send Emails" button in the navigation bar and fill out the email form.
+10. To send a reminder email for students, click the "Send Emails" button in the navigation bar and fill out the email form.
 If you select the current date, the email will be sent immediately.
 If you select a future date, the email will be sent at the current time on that date.
-10. Edit an email before it has been sent by clicking on it in the "Emails" page.
+11. Edit an email before it has been sent by clicking on it in the "Emails" page.
-Download CSV files of students' final placements and a list of who did not participate by clicking the download buttons on the admin home page.

 ## Known Problems